 ~ Have a leader, ground rules and prepared questions to give your group structure.

 ~ Try books you wouldn’t ordinarily read.

-We read one book a month and meet for one hour.* Join us!
+We read one book a month and meet for one hour.
+Led by a FPL librarian.
+Join us!

-Fact & Fiction: at the East Branch, second Tuesday of the month at 10:00 AM.
+Fact & Fiction Book Club: at the East Branch, last Wednesday of the month at 10:00 AM.

-Fiction: at the Main Library, third Wednesday of the month at 7:00 PM.
+Fiction Book Club “Books on the Half Shell.” at the Main Library, third Tuesday of the month at 4:00 PM.

-Narrative Nonfiction: at the Main Library, first Thursday of the month at 10:00 AM.
+Narrative Nonfiction Book Club at the Main Library, first Thursday of the month at 4:00 PM.

-We have several books with lots of advice on how to lead a book club.
+We have several books with advice on how to lead a book club.
 They cover everything from starting a club from scratch to managing the irritations of a long-running one, with plenty of inspiration for getting everyone involved in a stimulating discussion.
 Many also have lists of recommended titles to read.
-Look in the Adult Collection room and the Reference room for call number 025.54.
-For additional books with reading lists, try:
+Look in the Adult Collection room and the Reference room for call number 025.54, or ask one of our librarians for advice.

-Reading Group Choices readinggroupchoices.com.
+Reading Group Choices.
 This website has it all!
 Advice for starting and running a group, selecting books, accompanying music, plot summaries, discussion questions and more.
 (We have the books in the reference room too.)

-Reading Group Guides readinggroupguides.com.
-An online community for reading groups that offers advice on how to form and run a group, reading guides, what to do when there is no reading guide, ratings for books other groups are reading and more.
+Reading Group Guides.
+An online community for reading groups that offers advice on how to form and run a group, reading guides, what to do when there is no reading guide, ratings for books other groups are reading, and more.